EmperorCodeman/Example-MVC-BlackJack/README.md

 # Example-MVC-BlackJack
-Black Jack, Play the dealer and NPC's to win
+Black Jack, Play the dealer and NPC's to win.
+Uses Python Flask, JavaScript, HTML.